aburns4/textualforesight/pretrain_stuff/README.md

 | Textual Foresight              | `pretrain_stuff/gpt_jsons/*/fortune_captions/*`          | `*_pretrain_stage2_fortune.yaml` | `caption_builder.py` <br> * `longitudinal_pretrain` (`stage2_fortune`) <br> * `aitw_pretrain` (`stage2_fortune`)  <br> * `motif_pretrain` (`stage2_fortune`) |

 ### From Scratch
+If you are interested in reprocessing the pretraining datasets, we also include the code used to process, format, and annotate the files for pretraining.
+We note that this is a complicated multistep process per dataset due to make filters and reformattings being required.
+Keep in mind that for all steps, you likely need to change the input arguments to reflect your root path/directory on your own machine.
+Follow the below steps:

+#### Spotlight / Element Captioning Pretraining Data
+1. MoTIF and Longitudinal (follow the same steps for each with different dataset arguments)
+    * Run `pretrain_stuff/get_spotlight_data.py` with `process_from_raw` set to `True`.
+        * This results in the initial `raw/` output of element captions.
+    * Rerun `pretrain_stuff/get_spotlight_data.py` with `process_from_raw` set to `False`.
+        * This performs the final merging and thresholding (a Spotlight filter per their paper) which requires each element caption to occur at least 5 times. <br> This results in a `thresholded/` intermediate output.
+    * Run `pretrain_stuff/merge_all_dataset_jsons.py`
+        * This will result in the final `subsampled/stage1` and `subsampled/stage2` folders under the respective dataset folder within `pretrain_stuff`.
+2. AITW (this is a complicated process due to the size of AITW and different formatting)
+    * Run `pretrain_stuff/preprocess_aitw.py` with `process_from_raw` set to `True`.
+        * This results in the initial `raw_aitw_by_sub_dataset/` output of element captions, as well as `counts` metadata concerning the frequency of each caption.
+    * The counts output from the prior step was saved per dataset subset, so merge them by running `aitw_counts/join_counts.py`.
+        * There should now be an `all_counts.json` file in the `aitw_counts` folder.
+    * Rerun `pretrain_stuff/preprocess_aitw.py` with `process_from_raw` set to `False`.
+        * This results in the next intermediate output `aitw_by_app_thresholded/`
+    * Run `pretrain_stuff/spotlight_jsons/aitw/join_all_apps.py`
+        * This reformats the intermediate jsons and saves the output in a `grouped_apps` folder.
+    * Run `pretrain_stuff/merge_all_dataset_jsons.py` to obtain `subsampled/stage1/` and `subsampled/stage2/` folders.
+    * Finally, we manually (apologies) split each file in half within their respect `subsampled/stage1/` and `subsampled/stage2/` folders. <br> Store these in `subsampled/stage1_post/` and `subsampled/stage2_post/` folders.
+        * We do this because of how large the files are.
+        * By manually, we mean on the command line - it should just be a couple lines of code.

+#### Element List Captioning Pretraining Data

+#### GPT / Screen Captioning Pretraining Data

+#### Textual Foresight Pretraining Data

 ## Finetuning Data
 ### Download